bs3dev/craftai/docs/getting-started.md

 ## 2️⃣ Step 2 — Explore Available Agents

-Each agent is defined in `./agents/` and includes:
+Each agent is defined in `./templates/default/agents/` and includes:

 - A persona definition (`persona_prompt`)
-- Skills and examples
+- Skills and behavior rules
 - Files they rely on (`file_context`)
-- Rules they follow strictly
+- Real-world examples of usage

-📄 Check [`./agents/README.md`](../agents/README.md) for a full list.
+📄 See [`agents/README.md`](../templates/default/agents/README.md) for an overview.

 ---